Funeral Directors Category: London

 - Same sex person to wash and dress?
 Yes, no problem, just ask.

-- Embalming – Not routinely carried out unless the funeral is being held some weeks after death and the family wants an open coffin as part of their spiritual practice.
+- Embalming – Not routinely carried out unless there is a repatriation or the funeral is being held some weeks after death and the family wants an open coffin as part of their spiritual and faith practice.

-- Ethnic specialism – Compassionate Funerals have served many diverse communities in the area ; Turkish, Bangladeshi, Pakistani, Indian, Gambian, English, Scottish, Irish, Welsh, Polish, Romanian, Portuguese, Chinese, Thai, Georgian, Greek, Italian, Congolese, Nigerian, Iranian, Iraqi, Spanish, Hungarian, French, German are some of the ethnic groups they have worked with.
+- Ethnic specialism – Compassionate Funerals have served many diverse communities in the area ; Turkish, Bangladeshi, Pakistani, Indian, Gambian, English, Scottish, Irish, Welsh, Polish, Romanian, Portuguese, Chinese, Thai, Georgian, Greek, Italian, Congolese, Nigerian, Iranian, Iraqi, Spanish, Hungarian, French, German, American, Canadian, Kenyan and Sierra Leone are some of the ethnic groups they have worked with.

 - Home arranged funerals – Yes, they actively promote the choice and support to die at home and are happy to help families doing most of the funeral work themselves.

-- Local celebrants – They have around 10 great officiants and celebrants that they work with and accompany them to family meetings to ensure everyone is singing from the same song sheet.
+- Local celebrants – They have a number of great officiants and celebrants that they work with and match them according to the client’s needs and requests.
+They are in close contact with them throughout the whole process, to ensure everyone is completely up to speed with the arrangements.

 - Client support – Complete support throughout the whole funeral journey

-- Parking – Available in the residential street adjacent.
+- Parking – Dedicated parking spaces outside the premises, on street parking available in the residential streets adjacent.

-We could have stayed for hours talking with Hasina, Allistair and Sarah.
-Their dedication and passion is rooted in a clear-eyed understanding of the importance of their work within the wider sense of doing death properly.
-Here is Hasina’s explanation of what their work is all about – we wholeheartedly agree with her:
+We have known and admired Allistair for a number of years.
+His quiet dedication and passion is rooted in a clear-eyed understanding of the importance of his role, within the wider sense of doing death properly.
+Allistair’s approach to his work is encapsulated in this quote:

-‘We are fortunate in that we always put the family and their loved one at the centre of the funeral.
+‘We are fortunate in that we always put the family and the person who has died at the centre of the funeral.
 This has given us the edge to ride the wave of change that is happening throughout the UK.
 We feel that great consideration must be given to the state and care of bereavement, otherwise as funeral directors, we are allowing families to live with deep effects of loss, which settles into our cells and then get carried on out into our future.
 We feel that there is lots of healing work that is required by our profession.

 The funeral industry requires upgrading and this is an exciting time that we are in.
 We feel privileged to be in the position of this transformational conscious change.’